moritzWa/moritz-digital/content/blog/communication-augmentation.md

 The recent advances in large language models, such as GPT-3, could test for the above-described methods for clear writing.
 When I write a convoluted garden-path sentence to my colleague, a chrome extension could remind me to split my argument and conclusions into paragraphs or to lead with my claim.
 ## Parsing

-Parsing a text is the first part of processing information after it has been read (I’ve written about [Reading Augmentation](https://moritz.digital/reading/) elsewhere before).
+Parsing a text is the first part of processing information after it has been read (I've written about [Reading Augmentation](https://moritz.digital/reading/) elsewhere before).
 Our ability to comprehend written information is essentially an advanced model for Natural Language Understanding (NLU).
 An NLU model parses sentences into grammatical parts, which it parses into words, which are parsed into subject-predicate and predicate-object relationships to extract their meaning.

 ![](./nlu.png)

 Close to none of the current communications and writing are augmenting this parsing process to enable easier processing and extraction of information.
 Two examples of software that is aiding this process:

 **Concept Descriptor Framework**: The CD-Framework of [RemNote](https://remnote.com) helps the user to structure concepts and their descriptors in a semantic network graph, i.e., how they are stored in the brain.
-(Full disclosuer I'm working on this tool and company).
+(Full disclosure, I'm working on this tool and company).

 **Debate Tools**: These tools break down argumentation in logical network graphs.
 They enable clear and rational argumentation, allowing us to visualize its logical structure omitting all the rhetorical trickery of a lively public debate.
 Unfortunately, these tools remain highly underutilized.